Sunday, 20 October 2024

 Trey Reider charges downfield for the Hilltops.

 Ebben took a couple of steps and fired a lateral pass back across the field to Reider.
 Reider took off down the left sideline before encountering Thunder star middle linebacker Stephen Smith at the Thunder 22 yard line.
-Smith made a head first driving tackle striking the crown of his helmet into the head of Reider dropped the signal caller to the turf.
+Smith made a head first driving tackle striking the crown of his helmet into the head of Reider dropping the signal caller to the turf.

 The Hilltops bench was immediately calling for a major foul penalty for the obvious and visible helmet-to-helmet hit that has been banned in tackle football for some time now, but the officials didn’t throw a flag on the head shot.
 As a result, the Hilltops had basically one play to throw the ball into the end zone from the Thunder 22 yard line with 6.1 seconds remaining on the clock.
 Since Reider went down in bounds, the clock starts when the officials blow the play in.